- Borrowing Policy

 • No illegal activity or behavior is permitted.

-• Patrons are expected to cooperate with staff when closing time is announced.
+• Patrons are expected to cooperate with staff when closing time is announced, during fire drill evacuations and other safety concerns.

 Please cooperate with the Library staff who must interpret and apply these guidelines.
 Your cooperation will help promote excellence in Library service for everyone.